 In the Location field, enter a room number, such as

-In the Start Time field choose tomorrow's date, specifying that the meeting should start at 1:00 p.m.
+In the Start Time field type in tomorrow's date, specifying that the meeting should start at 1:00 p.m.
+(You could also use the icon to display a calendar for the current month.)

 You should get a confirmation, as well as a question asking if you want to send an email.
 Since your team members will no doubt look at the Home page carefully when they're becoming acquainted with this new group space, there's no need to send an email.